agentico-dev/mcp/mcp-intent-based-demo/README.md

-# Getting Started with MCP Intent Based Demo
+# MCP Intent Based Demo

 This is an early version of the MCP Intent-Based demo project.
 The goal of this project is to demonstrate how to create and manage a flexible, dynamic server environment using a declarative manifest approach.
 Please note that this is a work in progress and may not be fully functional or stable.
 We welcome [feedback](https://go.rebelion.la/contact-us) to improve the project.